-Starting with version 1.9.0, pgmetrics
+Starting with version 1.9.0, pgmetrics can fetch metrics exposed by

 AWS RDS instances via AWS CloudWatch.